oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

     * `$token` - Represents an environmental variable that is assigned to the token obtained through the Authorization API.
     * `POST` request is sent to `/deployment/onnxrg/score`.

-  This completes the task of scoring an ONNX regression model.
+  This completes the task of deploying and scoring an ONNX regression model.

 ## Learn More